 PASTORAL JUDGMENT is the ‘here and now’ judgment.
 It evaluates the music in terms of its ability to enable the people gathered for this specific occasion, in this place, to express their faith through this celebration.

-It is the policy of St. Benedict Parish that Deanna Page Tritz or one of our parish musicians and Karol Bidwill or a parish cantor will lead the music at your wedding.
-Any guest soloists or instrumentalists must be approved by the Directors of Music and Liturgy and will be under the direction of the Directors of Music and Liturgy.”
+It is the policy of St. Benedict Parish that one of our parish accompanists and cantors will lead the music at your wedding.
+Any guest soloists or instrumentalists must be approved by the Director of Music and Liturgy and will be under the direction of the Director of Music and Liturgy.”

 Wedding Music Guidelines